jmichuda/gene-222/hw2/README.md

 The final annotated output is available [here](./1000g_APC-apc-gene-annotations.txt)

-And the requirements.txt for both cloud functions is [here] (./requirements.txt)
+And the requirements.txt for both cloud functions is [here](./requirements.txt)